hiclarence/ecommerce-builder/README.md

-WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create //done, update, and delete (//done) data in my database
+WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create //done, update //done, and delete (//done) data in my database